KelvynLenis/TSN-Checker/README.md

 ## Well formed hops

-TSN schedules and control the transmition of packets on the flows based on time, as it's a time sensitiy network, so time is the most important thing to be considerated.
+TSN schedules and control the transmission of packets on the flows based on time, as it's a time sensitiy network, so time is the most important thing to be considerated.
 It's important that flows respect its schedule to minimize latency and jitter.
 It can be validated by adding slot start and the slot duration and compare to the scheduled time to validate it as show below:

 ```
 Fragment slot start 0: 42.01 ; 4201/100